improbable-eng/kedge/README.md

 Winch (kedge client):
 * [ ] - gRPC forward Proxy.
 * [ ] - add auto-configuration for browser to use our PAC (WPAD)
-* [ ] - support for custom root CA for TLS with kedge
 * [ ] - reading of TLS client certs from ~/.config/kedge

 ## License